bb-io/MicrosoftTeams/README.md

     * _If you don't need to manage channel messages_, select the following:
       User.Read, User.ReadBasic.All, Team.ReadBasic.All, Channel.ReadBasic.All, Chat.ReadWrite, ChannelMessage.Send,
       Files.ReadWrite, offline_access
+    * You can also choose your own set of scopes and use them with the `OAuth2 (Azure app) with custom scopes` connection type.
 - Go to _Manage_ > _Authentication_ and click _Add a platform_.
 Choose _Web_ and enter this redirect URI: https://bridge.blackbird.io/api/AuthorizationCode
 - Go to _Manage_ > _Certificates & secrets_ and click _New client secret_.
 Enter a description (optional) and set the expiration time. **Copy the created secret value, as you won't be able to see it again**.
 - Go to _Overview_ and copy the _Application (client) ID_ and _Directory (tenant) ID_.
 Use these values to register your connection in Blackbird.